pivotal/docs-tap/scst-policy/configuring.md

 ## <a id="verify-configuration"></a> Verify your configuration

-If you are using the suggested key `cosign-key` shown in the previous section then you can run these commands to verify your configuration:
+If you are using the suggested key `cosign-key` shown in the previous section then run these commands to verify your configuration:

 1. Verify that a signed image, validated with a configured public key, starts.
 Run: